Steinshamn

 Steinshamn is a village in Ålesund Municipality in Møre og Romsdal county, Norway.
 The village is located at the northern end of the island of Harøya.
 There is a causeway that connects Steinshamn to the neighboring island of Finnøya to the northeast.

-The 0.59 km2 village has a population (2018) of 484 and a population density of 727 PD/km2.
+The 0.59 km2 village has a population (2024) of 429 and a population density of 727 PD/km2.

-Harøy Church lies about 2 km to the south and the village of Myklebost lies 7 km to the south.
+Harøy Church lies about 2 km to the south and the village of Myklebust lies 7 km to the south.

+History

-The village was the administrative centre of the old Sandøy Municipality until 2020.
+The village was the administrative centre of the old Sandøy Municipality until 2020 when it became part of Ålesund Municipality.